lightalchemist/nonlocal-image-edit/README.md

 ## Sample results

 In the following table, the column **Parameters**  contains the arguments passed to the program (excluding input filename and output filename) to generate each result.
 The input and result images are all in the `data` directory and can be found by clicking on the respective images.
+Click on an image to see a larger version.

 Original                               | Result                                     | Parameters
 :-------------:                        | :-----:                                    | :---------